 Only as much as you have time for at this point in time.
 AA100 has been structured so that you should have time to work through all of the materials and the assessments during the study period allocated to the module.
-If you buy your set books in advance, follow this link for advice about what to read before the module starts.
+If you buy your set books in advance, look at the section Preparing for AA100 before the module starts for advice.

 I really want to do the module, but I’m not sure that I can afford it.
 Is there anything the OU can do to help?

 The University may be able to help you, depending on your financial circumstances.
 Follow this link for more details.

 I have little or no computer experience.
 What can I do?